 - high blood pressure

-Although very unpleasant and painful, symptom usually begin to improve within 72 hours, and within a week you should notice a significant decrease in the acute symptoms of opiate withdrawal.
+Although very unpleasant and painful, symptoms usually begin to improve within 72 hours, and within a week you should notice a significant decrease in the acute symptoms of opiate withdrawal.

-Babies born to mothers who are addicted to or have used opiates while pregnant often experience withdrawal symptoms as well.
-This may include digestive issues, poor feeding, dehydration, vomiting, and seizures.
+Babies born to mothers who are addicted to or have used opioids while pregnant often experience withdrawal symptoms as well.
+These may include:

-To diagnose opiate withdrawal, your doctor will perform a physical examination and ask questions about your symptoms.
-They may also order urine and blood tests to check for the presence of opiates in your system.
+To diagnose opioid withdrawal, your primary care provider will perform a physical examination and ask questions about your symptoms.
+They may also order urine and blood tests to check for the presence of opioids in your system.

 You may be asked questions about past drug use and your medical history.
 Answer openly and honestly to get the best treatment and support.

-Mild withdrawal can be treated with acetaminophen (Tylenol), aspirin, or non-steroidal anti-inflammatory drugs (NSAIDS) such as ibuprofen.
+Mild withdrawal can be treated with acetaminophen (Tylenol), aspirin, or nonsteroidal anti-inflammatory drugs (NSAIDs) such as ibuprofen.
 Plenty of fluids and rest are important.
-Medications such as loperamide (Imodium) can help with diarrhea, and hydroxyzine may ease nausea.
+Medications such as loperamide (Imodium) can help with diarrhea and hydroxyzine (Vistaril, Atarax) may ease nausea.

 More intense withdrawal symptoms may require hospitalization and other medications.
 One medication used primarily in the inpatient setting is clonidine.
-Clonidine can help by reducing the intensity of withdrawal symptoms by 50 to 75 percent.
-Clonidine is especially effective at reducing anxiety, cramping, muscle aches, restlessness, sweating, tears, and runny nose.
+Clonidine can help reduce the intensity of withdrawal symptoms by 50 to 75 percent.
+Clonidine is especially effective at reducing:

 Suboxone is a combination of a milder opioid (buprenorphine) and an opioid blocker (naloxone) that does not produce many of the addictive effects of other opioids.
 The opioid blocker works mostly in the stomach to prevent constipation.
 If injected it will cause immediate withdrawal, so the combination is less likely to be abused than other formulations.
-When taken by mouth, this combination can be used to treat symptoms of withdrawal and can shorten the intensity and length of detoxification from other, more dangerous, opiates.
+When taken by mouth, this combination can be used to treat symptoms of withdrawal and can shorten the intensity and length of detoxification from other, more dangerous, opioids.

 Methadone can be used for long-term maintenance therapy.
-It is still a powerful opiate, but it can be reduced in a controlled manner that is less likely to produce intense withdrawal symptoms.
+It’s still a powerful opioid, but it can be reduced in a controlled manner that is less likely to produce intense withdrawal symptoms.

-Rapid detoxification can be done under anesthesia with opiate-blocking drugs, such as naloxone or naltrexone.
-There is some evidence that this method decreases symptoms, but does not necessarily impact the amount of time spent in withdrawal.
-Additionally, because vomiting often occurs during withdrawal, the potential of vomiting under anesthesia greatly increases the death risk for this program.
-As such, most doctors hesitate to use this method, as the risks outweigh the potential benefits.
+Rapid detoxification is rarely done.
+It is done under anesthesia with opioid-blocking drugs, such as naloxone or naltrexone.
+There’s some evidence that this method decreases symptoms, but doesn’t necessarily impact the amount of time spent in withdrawal.
+Additionally, vomiting often occurs during withdrawal, and the potential of vomiting under anesthesia greatly increases the risk of death.
+Because of this, most doctors hesitate to use this method, as the risks outweigh the potential benefits.